-Greater LA expand on the work of FOL by developing strategic initiatives, identifying public/private partnerships, and creating greater connections with community stakeholders to support innovation at LACOE, share knowledge, and advocate for impact.
+Greater LA expands on the work of FOL by developing strategic initiatives, identifying public/private partnerships, and creating greater connections with community stakeholders to support innovation at LACOE, share knowledge, and advocate for impact.

 Who oversees Greater LA?

 Greater LA is governed by a non-profit 501(c)(3) board of directors.
-LACOE’s superintendent and one LACOE board member are part of the board member team.
+More information on board leadership can be found here.